PreciousChicken/blog/content/posts/azure-react-apod.md

 ![Azure create Web App](https://www.preciouschicken.com/blog/images/azure-react-apod-create_web_app.png)

-The key point here is that the *Operating System* is given as *Windows*, if *Linux* is selected it will not work.
+The key point here is that the *Operating System* is given as *Windows*, if *Linux* is selected it will not work (see [What's up with Linux?](#whats-up-with-linux)).
 You might want to check that you are on the free plan too (*F1*) as opposed to the paid for (*B1*) which is the default.
 We've named the app *nasa-apod-picker* but you will need to give it a different name to prevent conflict.

 ### 2. Use create-react-app to generate the React SPA